ShorelineCrypto/cheetahcoin/doc/Chromebook/arm/README.md

 By default, Linux (Beta) or Crostini runs a container for Debian 11.
 Below has been tested to be working in both Debian 11 and Debian 10.
 Because v2.1.0 wallet is static linked, it should work directly in linux beta with proper hardware versions.

-After successfully downloading NENG wallet file at your current folder.
+After successfully downloading CHTA wallet file at your current folder.
 You can move these files to whatever best location inside your "Linux files" folder by using either linux command line or Chromebook GUI drag and drop.

 ## Linux Terminal CLI or Desktop GUI wallet for mining?

-For NENG cpu mining purpose, either CLI wallet or GUI QT wallet was tested working in Chromebook.
+For CHTA cpu mining purpose, either CLI wallet or GUI QT wallet was tested working in Chromebook.
 You can run either of the software to run a full node and for the purpose of CPU mining.

 ## run GUI QT wallet in Chromebook

 ### arm64
 ```
- hlu@penguin:~$ cd nengcoin_2.1.0_arm64_linux-gnu
+ hlu@penguin:~$ cd cheetahcoin_2.1.0_arm64_linux-gnu
- hlu@penguin:~/nengcoin_2.1.0_arm64_linux-gnu$ ./nengcoin-qt &
+ hlu@penguin:~/cheetahcoin_2.1.0_arm64_linux-gnu$ ./cheetahcoin-qt &
 ```

 ### armhf
 ```
- hlu@penguin:~$ cd nengcoin_2.1.0_armhf_linux-gnu
+ hlu@penguin:~$ cd cheetahcoin_2.1.0_armhf_linux-gnu
- hlu@penguin:~/nengcoin_2.1.0_armhf_linux-gnu$ ./nengcoin-qt &
+ hlu@penguin:~/cheetahcoin_2.1.0_armhf_linux-gnu$ ./cheetahcoin-qt &
 ```

-Above in linux terminal will pop NENG QT wallet in chromebook desktop.
+Above in linux terminal will pop CHTA QT wallet in chromebook desktop.

 ## Copy the conf file and restart wallet
  QT wallet in penguin container may show no connections.
 Copy the conf file with below command:

 ```
-hlu@penguin:~$  cp nengcoin.conf ~/.nengcoin/
+hlu@penguin:~$  cp cheetahcoin.conf ~/.cheetahcoin/
 ```

- Then restart the QT GUI wallet, NENG should start to sync.
-Note fully synced wallet to latest block is required in order to CPU mine NENG with Cheetah_Cpuminer
+ Then restart the QT GUI wallet, CHTA should start to sync.
+Note fully synced wallet to latest block is required in order to CPU mine CHTA with Cheetah_Cpuminer